sonaljain2212/30DaysOfML/Day-6.md

  ### 3. Container services

-This would also pay dividends when deploying to Docker clusters, whether on (Amazon ECS) or (Amazon EKS).
+This would also pay dividends when deploying to Docker clusters, whether on Amazon ECS or Amazon EKS.
 You can run any workload in a Docker container, and you can move it around without any restriction, from your laptop to your production environment.
 When running on AWS, costs can be squeezed with auto scaling, reserved instances, spot instances, etc. From a training perspective, containers give you full flexibility to use any open source library, or even your own custom code.
 All popular ML/DL libraries provide base images, which you can either run directly or customize, and these will save you a lot of time.

 Thanks to auto scaling now supporting (mixed instances types), different instance types can coexist within the same cluster.
 Thus, you can easily add compute-optimized instances to any cluster and schedule your ML/DL training there.
 Of course, you can also create a dedicated cluster for training if you think that makes more sense.
 Last but not least, GPU instances are supported on both services, with GPU-optimized AMIs to boot.